 Adolescent thinking tends to be focused on the present.
-However, adolescents and teens are rapidly learning new skills related to complex reasoning, inductive and deductive reasoning, sensitivity toward others, flexibility, and problem solving.
+But adolescents and teens are rapidly learning new skills related to complex reasoning, inductive and deductive reasoning, sensitivity toward others, flexibility, and problem solving.

 The following are some ways you can help your adolescent develop reasoning skills and cognitive abilities:

-- Establish the rules in your home together.
-Talk about how rules will be enforced, and be sure to follow through with the agreed-upon consequences when appropriate.
+Set the rules in your home together.
+Talk about how rules will be enforced.
+And be sure to follow through with the agreed-upon consequences when appropriate.
 Teenagers need and often want limits.

 Medical Review:Susan C. Kim MD - Pediatrics & Kathleen Romito MD - Family Medicine & John Pope MD - Pediatrics